 Unfortunately in America, the entire LGD 'phenomenon' got off to a bad start with a lot of wrongful advice from a PhD sled dog expert running the first LGD tests and experiments, and publishing his findings.
 Not knowing better, his findings became canon amongst ranchers, farmers and other "degreed types", and have probably contributed to more failures with these great breeds here in the states than anything else.
 Running siblings or dogs in the right numbers was never discussed, or was frowned upon at the most in these early studies, and this is why you have so many failed LGDs out there - actually is the owners who failed to understand and support the dogs.
 Running LGDs in the right numbers was something I started and wrote about some years ago.
 It was like talking to a wall in the beginning as most people ignored what I was saying and promoting.
 Now, there seems to be a little more receptive audience as people see how successful it is when you "dog up" with the right number of LGDs.
 No thanks to Ray Coppinger and his early works, which did not discuss dog numbers in depth, again, a whole continent here has gotten off to a bad start and off on the wrong foot with these wonderful dogs.

 But the Coppinger matter is another post for another time.

-The bottom line is: the next time you read or hear someone claiming that running or holding back sibling pairs of LGDs is a big mistake, just direct them to my website and my LGD Library, or, send them here.
+The bottom line is: the next time you read or hear someone claiming that running or holding back sibling pairs of LGDs is a big mistake, just direct them to this post.
 We can always hope they become enlightened…..but alas, some people these days are beyond salvation!